Facing labor shortfall, Japan firms turn to refugees

 “We want to hire refugees because there are not enough workers in Japan,” said Osaka, whose 200 employees include around 20 foreigners.

-“And Japanese are so strict with rules… we are looking for ideas that are unexpected and not predictable,” he told Agence France-Presse.
+“And Japanese are so strict with rules… we are looking for ideas that are unexpected and not predictable,” he told AFP.

 Dairyu was offering a starting salary of 813 yen an hour ($7.63), around the government’s recommended minimum wage, along with accommodation and three weeks of holiday.